zhol0777/PhotoPainter_image_converter/README.md

   --date-size DATE_SIZE
                         (default: 10)
   --delete-old-images
+  --disk-path DISK_PATH
+                        Where to place output files (sd card is recommended) --photos-path PHOTOS_PATH
+                        Directory where photos are located
 ```

 A image conversion tool that processes photos for e-ink displays with enhanced visual quality specifically for the Photo Painter (B) e-paper frame.